 On your own.
-Sessions resume at 1:15 pm
+Sessions resume at 1:15 pm in the Astor Ballroom.

 3:45-4:25 pm Awards and Einhorn Award Address

 Winners of the Best Student Poster Award, Best Paper Award, and Einhorn Award will be announced.
 The Einhorn Award winner will present their research.